 The kie-spring module allows you to configure these listeners to KieSessions using XML tags.
-These tags have identical names as the actual listener interfaces i.e., <kie:agendaEventListener....>, <kie:ruleRuntimeEventListener....> and <kie:processEventListener....>.
+These tags have identical names as the actual listener interfaces i.e., <kie:queRuntimeEventListener....> and <kie:processEventListener....>.

 11.2.5.1.
 Defining Stand alone Listeners: